yoraji/push_swap/README.md

     │   ├── Makefile
     │   └── checker_utils.c

-    IN THE END I WILL PUT ALL THE LINK OF ALL RESOURCES THAT HELP UNDERSTAND THIS PROJECT :)
+    and i highly recommand to work with doubly linkedlist (for travarsing both direction) IN THE END I WILL PUT ALL THE LINK OF ALL RESOURCES THAT HELP UNDERSTAND THIS PROJECT :)